Eugene Trivizas: Research

 He has also published extensively on many aspects of criminology, the sociology of deviance, the human rights implications of the electronic monitoring of offenders, and has written about censorship on a comparative basis.
 His last study, published in the British Journal of Criminology, deals with one of the most controversial issues in modern criminal justice policy, that of general deterrence.
-The underlying assumption of general deterrence theory and associated policy, is that individuals calculate the risk involved and refrain from criminal activity, because of the fear of punishment.
-Opponents of general deterrence, on the other hand, dispute the thesis that the potential criminals calculate risks in rational manner and that the perception of the danger that they will be apprehended and punished for their misbehaviour, has any significant deterrent effect.
+The underlying assumption of general deterrence theory and associated policy, is that individuals calculate the risk involved and refrain from criminal activity because of the fear of punishment.
+Opponents of general deterrence, on the other hand, dispute the thesis that potential criminals calculate risks in a rational manner and that the perception of the danger that they will be apprehended and punished for their misbehaviour, has any significant deterrent effect.

-The issue of the deterrence is notoriously difficult to research, because of the methodological and ethical problems involved.
+The issue of deterrence is notoriously difficult to research because of the methodological and ethical problems involved.
 Rarely are researchers presented with the opportunity to find the right circumstances to conduct research on this issue.
-Dr Trivizas' study takes advantage of such an opportunity: The incidents of terrorist bombs in railway stations and the publicity.
+Trivizas' study takes advantage of such an opportunity: the incidents of terrorist bombs in railway stations and the publicity.
 His hypothesis was that in periods immediately following publicised terrorist incidents in railway stations, the number of cases of stolen luggage, will be lower compared to the number of cases of stolen luggage in other periods preceding and following such incidents.
 This hypothesis was based on the assumption that potential thieves will be less likely to commit offences of luggage theft in periods immediately following publicised terrorist incidents, because of their fear that: a) higher police vigilance following such incidents increases the chances of them being apprehended, and b) the luggage may contain explosives and thus endanger their lives, by stealing it.
-If therefore deterrence assumption are valid, one should expect a reduction of luggage thefts in periods following publicised terrorist incidents.
+If, therefore, deterrence assumptions are valid, one should expect a reduction of luggage thefts in periods following publicised terrorist incidents.

-His research on theft of luggage covered all three aspects of general deterrence: a) probability of sanctions, i.e. perceived certainty of arrest (due to extra police vigilance) b) celerity of sanctions and c) severity of sanctions (the potentially lethal effects of stealing a piece of luggage containing explosives).
-The analysis of his data showed that in the periods immediately following a terrorist incident there was a sharp, if short lived, decline in the number of cases of luggage theft.
+His research on the theft of luggage covered all three aspects of general deterrence: a) probability of sanctions, i.e. perceived certainty of arrest (due to extra police vigilance) b) celerity of sanctions and c) severity of sanctions (the potentially lethal effects of stealing a piece of luggage containing explosives).
+The analysis of his data showed that in the periods immediately following a terrorist incident, there was a sharp, if short lived, decline in the number of cases of luggage theft.
 This indicates that either police vigilance or the fear that the items may contain explosives have had a deterrent effect.